Soupiershoe7/BCOG200_project/README.md

    python -m zooma
    ```

-# Instructions

-Work in progress.
-Draw a path for the zooma balls to follow.
-Still to be done, shooting balls into chain, splitting chain, scoring, etc..

-## Controls

-- **p**: Toggle draw mode to draw a path with your mouse.
-- **a**: Append a new ball to the chain at the mouse position.
-- **space**: Pause or resume the game.
-- **esc**: Quit/close the game.

-# Project Check-In 4/21/25
-Most recently, I created ball_game.py which is a game that spawns target balls and you shoot at them by clicking the mouse which creates a ball at the location of the mouse, moving upwards.
-I did some work on collisions and scores, so I have a little bit of a better idea of how different parts of a pygame program work together.
-I used copilot to incrementally build ball_game.py and understand each step of the process.

-test.py is an exploratory program created by my dad who is tutoring me throughout the project.

-# Project Check-In 4/6/25
-I've switched my project to making a game inspired by PopCap's Zuma game.
-As of 4/6/25 this week I spent time looking at the details of the game and figuring out what the mechanics are.
-Then I discussed which mechanics are integral to the game, and which ones I can look at later on.

-# ZUMA BCOG

 ## Running the Game

 To run the game and level editor, you must be in the top-level project directory (`BCOG200_project`).
 This is because the game loads resources from the `zooma/sounds` and `zooma/levels` directories, which are relative to the project root.